Eric Papenfuse: Midtown Scholar Bookstore

 Papenfuse started the Midtown Scholar Bookstore in 2000 because he wanted a gathering place in Harrisburg "where people could talk about books, where they could have intellectually engaged ideas about all sorts of issues of the day" and "to listen to music, to drink coffee, to congregate."
 He envisioned his bookstore from the beginning as a Town Hall for the community.

 The bookstore houses some 200,000 new, used and rare books as well as a warehouse full of over 2,000,000 books which are sold online.
 The Midtown Scholar is considered one of America's largest academic used bookstores and it is considered the driving force for the cultural revitalization of Harrisburg's Midtown.
 The New York Times book critic Dwight Garner described the bookstore as an "essentially religious experience.
 Vaut le voyage, as the Michelin guides like to say."
+In 2023, the bookstore won Publishers Weekly's Bookstore of the Year Award.

 The Midtown Scholar has a coffee shop and a bakery run by P&R famous for their southern sweet potato pies.
 They host music concerts, author talks, book clubs and poetry readings.
 In the last year, the Midtown Scholar hosted the acclaimed author Salman Rushdie who presented his new novel The Golden House; Mark Bowden, the author of Hue 1968; Masha Gessen, a Russian-American journalist and critic of Putin; and Patricia Lockwood, whose poems have appeared in the London Review of Books and The New Yorker.